numpy/numpy/doc/source/dev/development_advanced_debugging.rst

 rule of thumb, ``gdb`` is often easier to use on Linux while ``lldb`` is easier to use on a Mac environment.
 They have disjoint user interfaces, so you will need to learn how to use whichever one you land on.
 The ``gdb`` to ``lldb`` `command map
-<https://lldb.llvm.org/use/map.html>`_ is a convnient reference for how to
+<https://lldb.llvm.org/use/map.html>`_ is a convenient reference for how to
 accomplish common recipes in both debuggers.